Posts

 8. Year-round gardening: With a controlled hydroponics system, you can grow plants year-round regardless of the outdoor climate.

-9. Space-efficient: Hydroponics systems can be set up in a small space, making it a great option for urban gardening or for those with limited outdoor space.
+9. Space-efficient: Hydroponics systems can be set up in a small space.
+Making them a great option for urban gardening or for those with limited outdoor space.

 Hydroponics is a method of growing plants using nutrient-rich water instead of soil.